 Summer may be gone, but any seasoned Floridian should know that, unfortunately, mold problems don’t go with it.
 For most of Florida, an allergy to mold remains a looming nuisance year-round.
-Today, at South Florida Sinus and Allergy Center, we’ll take an in-depth look at the threats mold generally presents, not just during Florida’s pseudo-winter months.
+Today, at Florida Sinus & Snoring Specialists, we’ll take an in-depth look at the threats mold generally presents, not just during Florida’s pseudo-winter months.

 Signs of Mold Allergy

 First, let’s take a brief look at the symptoms commonly experienced when dealing with mold or black mold allergy, which may include a mixture of the following:

 - Runny or stuffy nose

 - Watery or red eyes

 In some cases, and depending on the severity of the mold problem, exposure to mold can cause severe reactions that may require immediate and comprehensive medical attention, such as sinus or throat infections and asthma attacks.